KaveriBridge/maths/Class 10/Question Papers/2021/Model-Paper-2.md

 ## II.
 Answer the following questions in a sentence each.
 8 x 1 = 8
 #### 9. In equation x+y=7, if x=3, then find the value of y ?
+Solution: y = 7 - x = 7 - 3 = 4

 #### 10. In the given figure “P” is a midpoint of BC, write the formula to find the coordinate of P?

 #### 11. Write the measure of angle formed between tangent to a circle and radius drawn from the centre of the circle to the point of contact of the tangent.
+Solution: The measure of angle is 90°.

 #### 12. Write the formula to find the total surface area of a right cylinder?
 Solution: The total surface area of a right cylinder of radius r and height h is 2πr(h+r)